imSudhirK/PythonPractice/README.md

-here I am going to keep my python practice notes which may help me later onwords
+here I am going to keep my practice notes which may help me later onwords